Planting for Dried Botanical Arrangements part 1

 Garden Club members plant flowers in town gardens, in sidewalk tubs, in front of monuments, and at town hall.

 To stimulate interest in gardens & gardening, encourage conservation of natural resources, promote civic improvement, and study & enjoy the artistic use of plants.
-Some of our affiliations include the National Garden Clubs Inc., New England Region of National Garden Clubs Inc., and the Federated Garden Clubs of Connecticut Inc. Join us!
+Some of our affiliations include the The Federated Garden Clubs of Connecticut, Inc., New England Garden Clubs, and National Garden Clubs, Inc. Join us!

 We tend gardens at: